syrtis-m/ao3-cold-storage/README.md

 a jupyter notebook to mass-download your ao3 bookmarks.

 ## details
-this is a work in progress - things may be broken. updates are posted on cohost under the tag `#syrtis_def` downloads are formatted as if you had downloaded them from ao3 manually. downloads are currently formatted as .epub files
+this is a work in progress - things may be broken. updates are posted on cohost under the tag `#syrtis_dev` downloads are formatted as if you had downloaded them from ao3 manually. downloads are currently formatted as .epub files